david-rockwood/fimpad/fimpad/library/FIMpad/FIMpad Tag Spec.md

 * **Duplicate `name("id")`**:

   * Mark affected FIM tags as invalid.
-  * Any attempt to execute those tags or sequences referring to them results in an error.
-* **Sequence uses unknown name**:

-  * Error and abort the entire sequence.
 * **Malformed comment** (no closing `)]]]`):

   * Treated as plain text; no special semantics.